Rajpratik71/Mininet-wiki/FAQ.md

 <a id=NAT></a>

 ### Why can't I ping Google?

+You can't ping Google because your Mininet network is not connected to the internet.
+This is usually a good thing!
+But you can set up NAT if you like.

 ### How can I set up NAT?

 The illustrious Glen Gibb provided a script to do it back in 2011 on